neuhausneuhaus/module-security-copy/README.md

 - [ ] Using either the command line or Chrome's "Postman" app, recreate this post request to edit your name once more
 - [ ] Add another field to the request body `isAdmin: true`
 - [ ] See if anything is different

+#### Counter-measures
+Do not let unexpected parameters to enter the database query.
+Only "firstName" and "lastName should be allowed".